MicrosoftDevOps/MicrosoftDevOps.github.io/_posts/2016-06-30-orckestra.md

 With Application Insights Analytics, we can then create custom queries such as the percentage of sessions where the event `'ADD_COMMENT'` occurred.
 Comparing our expectations with the reality, we could then decide which direction to take next.

-## Looking ahead: Microservices and containers
+## Looking ahead: microservices and containers

 Part of the hacking team spent some time looking at how to improve the value stream more dramatically by rethinking the whole release process.
 This project will run for an extended period of time and we only touched the surface during this Hackfest.